 “FIREBIRD is an award-winning series of musical experiences, a celebration of the emotional power of classical music set in visually stunning settings.
 Episodes from the FIREBIRD franchise are available in English, Chinese and French.”

 Imagine experiencing an immersive classical music concert in VR.
 Luckily there are quite a few entries, all available on Steam, so you can immerse yourself in a truly unique world.

-This company is actually an Academy Award winning company.
+This company is actually an Academy Award-winning company.
 In my opinion, that’s all the credentials you need.
-They tout themselves as ‘an experience company’, and have released one of my favorite Pixar movies, Coco, as a VR experience.
+They tout themselves as ‘an experience company’, and have released one of my favorite Pixar movies, Coco, like a VR experience.
 Now I can sob in Virtual Reality!
 In it, you or a friend can experience the rich world presented in the film in greater detail.

 If you’ve seen the film, you know the art direction is stunning and the top of the line.
 They’ve also worked on a Blade Runner 2049 project that immerses you in the tasty cyberpunk world of Blade Runner.